spell-music/csound-expression/tutorial/chapters/SynthTutorial.md

 flange lfo fbk mx asig
 ~~~

-Where arguments are: an lfo signal, feedback level, balance level between
+Where arguments are: an LFO signal, feedback level, balance level between
 pure and processed signals and an input signal.

 Let's apply a flanger: